dingo/api/readme.md

 		"message": "User was updated prior to your request."
 	}

-The API also provides a couple of its own exceptions which you may throw.
+The API also provides a couple of its own exceptions which you may throw:

 	Dingo\Api\Exception\DeleteResourceFailedException
 	Dingo\Api\Exception\ResourceException
 	Dingo\Api\Exception\StoreResourceFailedException
 	Dingo\Api\Exception\UpdateResourceFailedException

 These exceptions allow you to pass along any validation errors that occured when trying to create, update, or delete resources.
-As an example you might throw a `StoreResourceFailedException` when you encounter validation errors when trying to create a new user.
+As an example you might throw a `StoreResourceFailedException` when you encounter validation errors when trying to create a new user:

 	Route::api(['version' => 'v1', 'prefix' => 'api'], function()
 	{